-The Kentucky River Pump Station improvements call for the addition of one (1) raw water vertical turbine pump, pump control valves, HVAC upgrades, electrical upgrades and other associated piping and valve improvements.
-Construction of the improvements is underway with an expected completion in the First Quarter of 2016.
+The Kentucky River Pump Station improvements called for the addition of one (1) raw water vertical turbine pump, pump control valves, HVAC upgrades, electrical upgrades and other associated piping and valve improvements.
+Construction of the improvements is substantially complete with final completion expected by the end of calendar year 2016.